alexhernandezgarcia/alexhernandezgarcia.github.io/slides/emotion_ai_planet-22.md

 .context[We collected 1,200 photos of real floods and 5,500+ _non-flooded_ scenes to train our model.
 However, _real_ photos lack geometry and segmentation labels.]

-We simulated a $1.5~km^2$ virtual world with Unity3D and generated 20,000 images that mimic Google Street View.
+We simulated a $1.5~km^2$ virtual world and generated 20,000 images that mimic Google Street View.

 .center[![:scale 70%](../assets/images/slides/vicc/simworld_bird_eye.png)]